jcuga/proxyblock/README.md

 editing from the controls, then I think this could be a pretty handy tool.

 ## Running
+Check out the latest release at:  https://github.com/jcuga/proxyblock/releases

-If you have a go workspace set up, simply build and run out of the box:
+Or, if you have a go workspace set up, simply build and run out of the box:
 ```
 go get ./...
 go build proxyblock.go